Pushkar524/Examination_Seat_Allotment_system/README.md

    - Navigate to "Assign Invigilators" page
    - View all invigilators and their current assignments
    - Use dropdown to assign invigilators to specific rooms
+   - **Note:** Each room can only be assigned to one invigilator.
+Already assigned rooms are disabled in the dropdown.
    - Assignments are saved immediately

 5. **View & Export:**